barryclark/jekyll-now/udi.md

+---
+layout: page
-# UDI
+title: UDI
+permalink: /udi/
+---

-Web page of a extra-curricular course at taught at GYMY in 2016/2017.
+*Web page of a extra-curricular course at taught at GYMY in 2016/2017.*

 # Plan: UDI 01 -- Open Source, Languages and Reading -- 2016/11/03